 Who has created all these fractal pictures?

-There isn’t a special place where you go to learn how to create fractal pictures.
-I learned it by downloading a fractal generator, playing with it, and selecting options at random until I grasped what each feature was responsible for to replicate them later.
-The first generator I tried was Iterations, by Stephen C. Ferguson.
+There isn’t a special place where you go to learn how to create fractal pictures, though there has been accounts of people doing some kind of online courses (tutoring for money) in the past.
+I learned by downloading a fractal generator one day, playing with it, and randomly selecting options, mostly at random, until I grasped what each feature was responsible for, so I could replicate the results later.
+The first generator I tried was Iterations by Stephen C. Ferguson, simply because it was the first one I found.
 From then on, I’ve kept learning by trying new things and different software.
-It’s kind of addictive sometimes.
-The fractal generator I still use the most is Tiera-Zon (also from Ferguson).
+It’s addictive at times.
+The fractal generators I use the most are Tiera-Zon, Fractal Forge, and XaoS (see Fractalware if interested).

 Any source of inspiration?